brk-a/system-design/0x08-notification_system/0-notification_system.md

 * message reciever service talks to the metadata service through the message-sender client service to obtain info about S
 * message-sender client sends the messages and metadata to the task-creator service. task-creator service creates independent tasks; each task is responsible for sending a message to one S and nothing else. this way, we deliver messages in parallel and a single bad/failed delivery does not affect the rest
 * task creator service send the tasks tasks to the task-executor service; this service, well, executes the tasks
+    - in java, for example, the task-creator and task-executor services could be instances of the `ThreadPoolExecutor` class
+    - use semaphores to track #threads in the pool
+    - say we have enough threads to process the newly created tasks; we, simply, submit all tasks for processing
+    - say we do not have enough threads to process said newly created tasks; we, simply, postpone or stop the excess tasks from being processed and return the message(s) to the temporary storage service. a different sender service may pick up the message(s) so that the process begins again
+    - tasks may delegate actual delivery of message to other microservices e.g. SMS microservice

     ```mermaid
     ---